 Biography: Shawn Allen is a businessman and mortgage broker who founded Matrix Mortgage Global, which was one of the fastest-growing financial services companies in Canada in 2018 and 2019.
 He served as the president of the Scarborough Business Association (SBA) until April 2025.
 During his tenure, Allen grew the SBA’s membership by 600 percent and hosted a business summit with 2,200 attendees, according to a post on the organization’s Instagram page.
 The annual summit is funded by Matrix Cares, which appears to be the charitable wing of Allen’s mortgage company (neither organization responded to our requests for confirmation) that also runs initiatives for Scarborough youth, local businesses, and in aid of unhoused people.

-Allen says on his website that he is the vice-president of the Boys and Girls Club East Scarborough and has been a member of the local police division’s community liaison committee (CPLC).
-However, when reached by The Local by phone, a staff member at the Boys and Girls Club said the organization does not have a vice-president position.
-They did not respond to requests for more information about Allen’s involvement by email.
-In a written statement, Toronto Police Services (TPS) spokesperson Const.
+Allen is the second vice-president of the board of directors of the Boys and Girls Club East Scarborough and says on his website that he has been a member of the local police division’s community liaison committee (CPLC).
+In a written statement, however, Toronto Police Services (TPS) spokesperson Const.
 Blaise Kurucz said that Allen is not a formal member of the liaison committee, but “his ongoing contributions and support have been significant and greatly appreciated,” adding that Allen was essential to helping the TPS re-establish a substation at Scarborough Town Centre.
-Allen’s campaign team responded to The Local reiterating that he was a member of the CPLC and a vice-president at the Boys and Girls Club, but The Local was not able to verify their claims at the time of publication.
+Allen’s campaign team responded to The Local reiterating that he was a member of the CPLC but The Local was not able to verify their claims at the time of publication.

 In June 2025, Allen made a deputation to the City’s Scarborough Community Council to advocate for a Boys and Girls Club affordable housing project.
 The organization is building 47 affordable housing units at the site of a community centre.
 “This isn’t just about shelter, it’s about…economic justice,” Allen told council.
 “This is our chance to rewrite history, where one cashier doesn’t have to just stock the shelves but could someday own [the store].”
 He also directly addressed a neighbour of the site who opposed the project, encouraging him to see its value.